cucumber/ci-environment/CONTRIBUTING.md

 Here are the steps:

-* Modify the file `ciDict.json`, using environment variables to extract information.
+* Add a new entry to `CiEnvironments.json`.
-  See [ARCHITECTURE.md](./ARCHITECTURE.md#ci-definitions) for more information on `ciDict.json`.
+  See [ARCHITECTURE.md](./ARCHITECTURE.md#ci-definitions) for more information on `CiEnvironments.json`.
 * Add an approval test in `testdata/YourCi.txt` and `testdata/YourCi.txt.json`.

 Then build and run the tests for all implementations:

-    cd java && mvn test
+    cd java && mvn clean install
-    cd ../javascript && npm test
-    cd ../ruby && bundle exec rspec
+    cd ../javascript && npm install && npm test cd ../ruby && bundle && bundle exec rake

-If all tests pass, commit your code and send us a pull request.
+If all tests pass, commit your code and submit a pull request.
 Bonus points if you also update `CHANGELOG.md` and `README.md`.

 You might want to look at the source code for [danger](https://github.com/danger/danger/tree/master/lib/danger/ci_source)